2020 Monroe tornado: Impact

-Just after it touched down, it snapped hundreds of trees around the Brownsville-Bawcomville area.
-Some of the remains of the trees then fell onto homes.
-Along Sandal Street, minor damage was spotted in homes while the tornado also tripped a trailer.
-It then brought a conveyor belt onto a train at the Graphic Packaging International Paper Mill.
-Past the Ouachita River, it broke multiple trees and ripped off a roof from a home.
-It minorly damaged the Masur Museum of Art before damaging roofs of homes inside Monroe.
-It damaged a structure and tipped multiple poles, too.
-Along Orchid Drive, three roofs were damaged, with one home partially damaged.
-It then destroyed a hangar from the Monroe Regional Airport before dissipating.
-Estimates from the Ouachita Parish Office of Homeland Security and Emergency Preparedness showed that a total of 458 homes were affected, along with two other tornadoes.
-From these, 23 homes were totally damaged, 108 had major damage, 243 with minor damage, and another 84 homes were barely affected.
+Estimates from the Ouachita Parish Office of Homeland Security and Emergency Preparedness showed that a total of 458 homes were affected from a combination of at least two other tornadoes.
+From these, twenty-three homes were totally damaged, 108 had major damage, 243 had minor damage, and another 84 homes were barely affected.
 Of these, 20 houses were destroyed in Monroe's Sunflower Subdivision.
-Mayor Jamie Mayo gave an estimate of 200 to 300 houses destroyed.
-No fatalities were reported.
+Mayor Jamie Mayo gave an estimate of 200 to 300 houses destroyed, but no fatalities were reported.
 Seven distribution lines were damaged, with $25-30 million defaced from the airport alone, along with a few cancelled flights.
-An estimated 25,600 residents had no electricity.
-260 poles, 600 spans of wire, and 75 transformers were damaged because of the tornado.
+An estimated 25,600 residents had no electricity with 260 poles, 600 spans of wire, and 75 transformers being damaged due to the tornado.
 Gas leaks were also reported in multiple neighborhoods.

 Aftermath and response

-On 2:30 p.m. on April 12, police officers and rescuers checked on people's houses to see if they were okay.
-There were minor injuries, where emergency workers were helping.
-The city managed to secure 200 hotel rooms in order to house the people affected.
-In Twitter, Mayo posted "By the grace of God, early reports show only a few minor injuries.
+At 14:30 CST (19:30 UTC) on April 12, police officers and rescuers checked on resident's houses to see if they were okay, and the city secured two hundred hotel rooms to house the people that were affected by the severe weather.
+On Twitter, Mayo posted: "By the grace of God, early reports show only a few minor injuries.
 Pray for our city!"
 He announced that people should not touch the downed power lines, adding that they already had emergency aid.
-Louisiana governor John Bel Edwards published a statement on Twitter, stating "The images and reports of major tornado damage in the Monroe area are heartbreaking, and my prayers are with the people there.
+Louisiana governor John Bel Edwards published a statement on Twitter, stating: "The images and reports of major tornado damage in the Monroe area are heartbreaking, and my prayers are with the people there.
 We are in contact with local officials in the area to provide support."